Xunnamius/hashnav/Docs/Documentation.md

 An observer registered with the above trigger would call its observing function when the hash URI looked something like the following:
 	#!/home2&&object=1&object2&magic=happening

+Note: if you're here for the slash parser URIs, [click here](#SlashParser "Jump to it!").

 <br />
 #####Trigger Syntax
 The syntax for trigger objects may seem a little esoteric at first, but using them is actually quite easy (maybe even intuitive) when you get the hang of it.